LEAN-96/RAG-Demystified/README.md

 ## Retrieval Visualization

+For the BERT embedding model the Top-3 results based on our initial query looks like following:
 ![BERT_RAG_Retrieval_2D_t-SNE_Top3_chunk256 (1)](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/ff7a7f90-7834-4f75-839e-3385d85d7364)

-Based on our query the following top-3 document chunks were retrieved:
+For demonstration purposes we can also display our query, retrieved text chunks and their corresponding 2-D vectors as a table:

 | id | x | y | chunk |
 |-----------------|-----------------|-----------------|-----------------|